DhirajBhakta/reflections/Docker_and_Kubernetes/kubernetes.md

 - Every container belongs to a pod.
 - A Pod can container one or more containers.
 - You should run ONE container in a pod.
 [Sometimes more]()
+    - "Helper container", "Sidecar container"
+    - You might want these containers to live alongside the application containers..
+    - created / killed along with the main containers.
+    - can communicate as if running on "localhost"
+    - can share storage space.
 - A Pod runs on a single node in the cluster. (all containers in a pod always run on the same machine!)
 - **A Pod is the  smallest unit of compute in Kubernetes.**
+    - The Pod sees the container, but Kubernetes sees only the Pods.
 - A Pod has its own Virtual IP address.
 - Pods can communicate with each other , even on different nodes, via the virtual network.
 - Containers inside the same pod share the same network interface (NIC) as that of the pod, and can communicate via `localhost`